-If you've been denied worker's compensation benefits, don't give up.
-Please call us if you have suffered a workplace injury and let our friendly and knowledgeable legal team assist you by providing a free consultation and case evaluation.
-The Washington state worker's compensation system is complex and confusing.
+If you’ve been denied workers’ compensation benefits, don’t give up, we are here to help.
+If you have suffered a workplace injury, let our friendly and knowledgeable legal team assist you by providing a free consultation and case evaluation.
+The Washington state workers’ compensation system is complex and confusing.
 Self-Insured employers must follow the same guidelines as employers that are State Funded.
 However, Self-Insured employers have a Third Party Administrator (TPA) to handle their claims.
 Some employers are self-administered which means that the employer handles the claim themselves.
-This can be a frustrating and emotional process for an injured worker who doesn't have the benefit of knowing his/her rights.
+This can be a frustrating and emotional process for an injured worker who doesn’t have the benefit of knowing their rights.

 There are several factors your employer and L&I must consider regarding your ability to return to work.
 It will depend on the severity of your injury, the type of work you do, and your employer's willingness to accommodate any disability.